HHS/simpler-grants-gov/documentation/milestones/individual_milestones/search_mvp.md

 Is there any notable functionality we do ***not*** expect to be in place before works starts on this deliverable?

 - **AuthN/AuthZ:** Authentication (AuthN) and Authorization (AuthZ) will be the focus of a subsequent deliverable, so the MVP is not expected to support any features that require users to be logged in.
+- **Translating text of the NOFOs:** We will not be translating the full text of the NOFO as part of this or future deliverables.

 ### Open questions
 <!-- Optional -->

 #### Does the metadata and the text of the opportunity need to be translated?

-We will determine if individual fields from the search results can be easily translated in this effort but opportunity listings and all search results will not be translated in this 30k ft deliverable.
+We will determine if individual fields from the search results can be easily translated in this effort but opportunity listings and all search results will _**not**_ be translated in this 30k ft deliverable.

 #### What metadata is currently available about each opportunity?

-Metadata is being determined in the GET Opportunity 30k deliverable.
+Metadata is being determined in the [GET Opportunity 30k deliverable](https://github.com/HHS/simpler-grants-gov/issues/70).
 We plan to use publicly available data only.
-For example, is_draft state will not be used in this Search feature.
+For example, `is_draft` state will not be used in this Search feature.

 ### Not doing
 <!-- Optional -->